Rbustan0/fitness-fiend/README.md

 We also learned how to understand user needs and preferences by becoming the user as we created that app knowing that we had to provide users with a platform to set fitness goals, track workouts and meals and viewing progress over a period of time.
 This resulted in us creating multiple front end javascript pages to match respective handlebars layouts.
 We also incorportated the importance of securely logging in and out of the app, protecting user data, and responding appropriately to GET and POST requests.
 Finally, creating this app provided an opportunity to test and refine the app based on user feedback, and learn about best practices for creating effective and engaging fitness tracking apps.

 Some challenges we faced were connecting our backend routes to the front end handlebars.
+Implementing chart.js was a challenge in creating a chart that would total the sum of our data from different pages.

 Ideas for future development.....